yedidya3/android-app/README.md

 3. Open a new project in Android Studio
   Minimum version Android 5
 4. Look for the src folder in the new project
-  Then replace the folder with the folder you downloaded 5.The app is now ready to use
+  Then replace the folder src in project with folder named src that you found in section 2 5.The app is now ready to use

 Operating instructions together with the flight simulator: